Berkay-akbas/recipe-app/README.md

 # Recipe App

-> The **Recipe app** keeps track of all your recipes, ingredients, and inventory.
-It allows you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+> This is a simple app designed to help you organize your recipes, ingredients, and inventory.
+You can save ingredients, track what you have in your inventory, create public recipes to share with others, and check the inventory and recipes to see whats missing and generate a shopping list.
+The app is built using Ruby on Rails and utilizes PostgreSQL as its database.

 ## Built with